japinol7/flask-api-calls/README.md

                                                                         https://exoplanetarchive.ipac.caltech.edu/docs/program_interfaces.html .
                                                                         Exoplanet Archive API Exoplanet Columns:
                                                                         https://exoplanetarchive.ipac.caltech.edu/docs/API_exoplanet_columns.html .
+                                                                        Data collected from the Planetary Systems table (PS), which is connected to the Exoplanet Archive TAP service.
+                                                                        Please review the TAP User Guide and create a new query for the most current data:
+                                                                        <span class="body_small"><a href="https://exoplanetarchive.ipac.caltech.edu/docs/TAP/usingTAP.html">https://exoplanetarchive.ipac.caltech.edu/docs/TAP/usingTAP.html</a> </span>
+                                                                        <br>Please note the database column names have also changed;
+                                                                        this document contains the current definitions and a mapping between the new and deprecated names:
+                                                                        <span class="body_small"><a href="https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html">https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html</a> </span>

     Marvel Comics           https://www.marvel.com/comics/	            The Marvel Comics API is a tool to help developers everywhere create amazing, uncanny and incredible web sites and applications using data from the